dayanaraaa/dayanaraaa/README.md

 </p>

 <p align="center">
-I focus on biological data analysis, with an interest in visualization and computational methods for uncovering meaningful biological patterns.
+I focus on computational analysis of biological data, with an interest in machine learning methods and data-driven approaches to understanding biological systems.
 </p>

 ---